 The Impact of Artificial Intelligence on Manufacturing

-It is no secret that American business and industry run on advanced technology to stay competitive in an international environment.
+It is no secret that American businesses and industries run on advanced technology to stay competitive in an international environment.
 Whether producing products for business, home, or personal use, companies rely more today on artificial intelligence (AI) to get the job done.
 In recent months, many businesses are returning to the U.S. and these moves have obvious advantages for our economy.

 Because manufacturing wages are higher in the U.S. than in some other countries, companies must rely on faster and more efficient means of production.
 One of the significant ways to achieve these goals is by using AI wherever and whenever possible.